opencog/learn/README.md

 of the parts together with scheme ([guile](https://www.gnu.org/software/guile/)).
 If you are a python fan, sorry!
 The goal here is rapid prototyping, easy experimentation, rapid reconfiguration/redesign.
-For that, scheme is just simpler, better faster.
+For that, scheme is just simpler, better, faster.

 Long-term, the best and finest algorithms will probably be re-written in C++ (for speed), and exported with Atomese, python, haskel, scheme, etc. bindings.
 This migration process happens as we gain understanding of what the problem is, and what reasonable solutions look like.

-However, this is a *science project*.
+This is a **science project**.
 The goal is to determine how things work, run experiments, create and refine new algorithms.
-Thus, the code in this repo is a bit of a science lab: stuff laying around in a bit of a jumble, sometimes connected and working, and sometimes not.
+Thus, the code in this repo is organized like a science lab: stuff laying around in a bit of a jumble, sometimes connected and working, and sometimes not.
 Sometimes with instructions and an operating manual, and sometimes not.
 If you're  a scientist, you're used to this.
 If you're a software engineer, you might find all this to just be a vast incomprehensible mess of cryptic code.
 Sorry about that!
 This is a permanent construction site, evolving and changing regularly.

+Yes, the code "works".
+It works the same way any science experiment
+works: you turn it on, things happen, and its up to you to figure out what that means.
+What to do with the results.
+If you were expecting an intelligent AI that you can crack jokes with, sorry, we don't have that here.

 That's all for now!
 -------------------